 Jesus reveals that the Father has always had supreme authority, and that He and His Father are absolutely at one in purpose.
 We must conform to their image.

 The numerous figures of speech describing God's body parts substantiate that God has shape and form and occupies a specific location.

 God has 'soft' virtues, which most churches proclaim loudly and often, and 'hard' ones, which get little attention.
 God has having a range of character traits.

 Clyde Finklea, focusing on Psalm 19:1, which proclaims that the heavens (the firmament) proclaim the glory of God, and on Isaiah 6:3 which avers that the entire earth reveals God's glory and perfection, reminds us that the pinnacle of God's Creation, being. . .

-Oftentimes, in our haste to get to the "good stuff," we skip the introductions of books and articles.
-Richard Ritenbaugh explores the first chapter of Revelation and shows that skipping it deprives us of vital information necessary for understanding the rest of the book.
+Skipping the first chapter of Revelation deprives us of vital information necessary for understanding the rest of the book.

 God wants us to recognize prophecies as they occur or shortly afterward.
 To cling to an interpretation before the events happen leads to missing vital details.